The ‘Steel City’s’ unique industrial story is brought to life through interactive galleries at this captivating indoor museum.

-Sheffield, in Northern England, is known across the world for its quality steel and the skilled workers behind it; Kelham Island Museum celebrates that industrial heritage.
+Sheffield is known across the world for its quality steel and the skilled workers behind it; Kelham Island Museum celebrates that unique industrial heritage.
 It stands on a 900-year-old manmade island in the UK’s oldest industrial district.
 Here, you’ll see the mighty River Don Engine, the most powerful working steam engine in Europe and over 100,000 fascinating objects that make up the renowned Hawley Tool Collection.

 Explore interactive galleries and visit the Little Mesters Street workshops where skilled craftsmen still carry out their craft.
 Kelham Island Museum’s latest exhibit is The Millowner’s Arms, a gallery complete with a traditional bar that celebrates Sheffield’s Brewing heritage, from being the biggest brewing city in England to its numerous microbreweries of today.
-You can sample the celebrated local ales at a nearby award-winning pub.
+There's also an indoor children's play area to keep the little ones happy on a rainy, wet day.

 VisitEngland would like to invite you to take part in a short survey about our website.